Honors Alumni Mentor Network

 - All Honors alumni who have been graduated from UIW for at least two years are eligible to serve as alumni mentors.

-- Honors students who are in their second or third year of studies with a cumulative GPA of at least 3.4 are eligible to apply.
+- Honors students who are in their second or third year of studies are eligible to apply.

 How Mentors Help